 7-Give everyone what you owe him: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor.

 1.)
-Respect authority by showing respect, you can gain favor with authority and even influence their decisions.
+Respect authority by showing respect.
+By this action you can then gain favor with authority, and possibly even influence their decisions.

 8- But Daniel resolved not to defile himself with the royal food and wine, and he asked the chief official for permission not to defile himself this way.